setgree/HSFL-slides/README.md

 ## License

-MIT License - free to use and modify for Food Lab presentations.
+MIT License - free to use and modify for Food Lab presentations or whatever 😃